Mattamorphic/StrangeJS/README.md

 ## Who's this for? ##

-- Ever wanted to convert a string to a set of hex colours?
+- Ever wanted to convert a string to a set of hex colours? (stringToHex)
-- ...more to come
+- Ever wanted to know how far, and how long it would take to walk to the nearest thing?
+(GeoFind)

 ## Contributions ##